Press Ad Campaign

-Among leading creative agencies, Percept, were selected for this press ad campaign to appear in magazine publications and newspapers throughout Australia.
+Among leading brand designers and creative agencies, Percept, were selected for this press ad campaign to appear in magazine publications and newspapers throughout Australia.
 It's a concept driven creative campaign for corporate accounting firm, BDO.

 BDO Australia help businesses from start ups to multi-nationals.
 They’re a world wide network of public accounting firms.
 Each independent BDO Member Firm serves local and international clients in its own country.

-With their head office in Brisbane, BDO Australia researched many creative agencies in Australia states before selecting Percept as their partner for this press ad campaign design project.
+With their head office in Brisbane, BDO Australia researched many brand designers and creative agencies in Australian states before selecting Percept as their partner for this press ad campaign design project.

 It was crucial that they chose the right partner from the shortlisted Australian creative agencies, to help them with the highly important national advertising campaign to position BDO as a challenger to the big four.

 A point to consider was once the strategy and creative had been finalised, that the press ad campaign design was to be easily rolled out to magazines and newspapers all over Australia by BDO’s in-house design team as they wouldn’t be using creative agencies for the implementation.